junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-AURB-whole-novel.md

 > Dean is desperate, leans in to kiss him, and his blood veins lighten up, more bright than ever -- he's indeed a god-like creature with powers, the natives are right about worshipping him.
 His ultimate power gets triggered when he's this desperate and in love and not willing to lose Cas, and he brings Cas back and heals him (corrects him, "My name is Dean", not some god, just Dean).
 >
 > More security guys come, see it and get scared, shooting Dean all at once.
 Cas is scared for Dean, but Dean is at full-power now, all brightened up, self-heal very very fast that bullets can't harm him.
 He takes down all of them.

->
-> Bal comes at last, following all of them.
+> Bal comes at last, following all of them, pretend to be one of the security but helps them.
 Dean almost attacks him too, stopped by Cas.
 (Bal's following them to get to Cas/Dean, thinking he might can help, but looks like they have everything handled already)
 >
-> Bal says farewell to Dean, thinking Cas is coming back to him, but Cas makes his mind to go with Dean now, Dean saved him and he learns how much they both mean to each other.
+> Bal says farewell to Dean, hoping Cas is coming back to him, but Cas makes his mind to go with Dean now, Dean saved him and he learns how much they both mean to each other.
 (Cas to Bal: "What about you?"
 Bal: "I'm good at starting my life anew somewhere no one knew me.
 I'm good at it.
-Don't ask.")
+Don't ask."
+Cas hugs Bal, a little bit sad)
 >
 > Dean is still long way from Amazon and Cas can be helpful to lead him there, so they run off to the woods together. (ending in Bal's POV) He's pretty sure they'll build a life together in a safe place where they won't be found or harmed, happily ever after.
 >